spiwokv/Rtutorial/lessons/13_bivariate_descriptive_statistics.md

 ## Tips and Tricks

 * it is possible to apply these functions on data frame or matrix.
-This will make a paiwise correlation of all columns.
+This will make a pairwise correlation of all columns.